-Bench Warrants in New York City
+New York City Bench Warrant Lawyer

 An arrest or a bench warrant is an order for a person’s immediate arrest.
 Warrants for arrest can arise in numerous situations.
 The warrant may be derived from a variety of minor non-criminal incidents such as unpaid parking tickets or an unanswered summons.
 For example, if you have been issued a summons for a non-criminal action, such as possession of an open container (of alcohol in public), being in the park after dark, public urination or littering, and you did not appear in court for the return on the summons, a warrant will be ordered.
 If you already have a pending criminal matter and you miss a court appearance, a judge may order a warrant for your arrest.
 Additionally, if you have pled guilty to a crime or a non-criminal violation, and were ordered to complete community service or pay a fine, and did not follow through, a warrant may be ordered.

 Any time a person is stopped in a vehicle, whether they are the driver or the passenger, the police typically run all the names of the vehicle’s occupants through their internal system to see if any open warrants exist.
-In light of the recent Supreme Court case, Utah v.
+Considering the recent Supreme Court case, Utah v.
 Strieff, decided on June 20, 2016, the police now have even more of a reason to stop drivers and pedestrians and run warrant checks.

 In Utah v.
 Strieff, 59 U.S. (June 20, 2016) the Supreme Court ruled that if the police stop and search an individual in violation of their fourth amendment constitutional rights and recover contraband, this evidence will not be suppressed on the basis of an illegal search and seizure if the individual has an open warrant.
 For example, if you are walking down the street and a police officer stops and searches you because he does not like color of your skin or the way you are dressed – and drugs are allegedly recovered – this evidence, which previously would have been suppressed at trial due to the illegal nature of the search, is now admissible.
 Practically speaking, this ruling essentially allows the police to stop and search individuals for no reason at all.
 If it turns out the individual stopped has an arrest warrant, the illegal recovery of any contraband becomes validated.
 Open warrants become a backdoor to admit illegally obtained evidence against an accused.